julieta-salvado-globant/property-merge/README.md

 https://community.hortonworks.com/articles/49789/kafka-best-practices.html

 ## Useful commands
-Below a list of useful commands for Kafka console tools.
+Below you can find a list of useful commands for Kafka console tools.

 ### Start zookeeper